ansys/pyensight/doc/source/calc_functions.rst

 nodes plus the element faces to calculate the minimum distance.

 **Usage**

-You would typically use an arbitrary 2D part to create a clip in a 3D field.
-You would then use the 2D part as your origin part and select the origin part as well as your 3D field parts.
+You typically use an arbitrary 2D part to create a clip in a 3D field.
+You then use the 2D part as your origin part and select the origin part as well as your 3D field parts.
 There is no need to have normal vectors.
-After creating your scalar variable, which you might call ``distTo2Dpart``, you would create an ``isosurface=0`` in your field using ``distTo2Dpart`` as your variable.
+After creating your scalar variable, which you might call ``distTo2Dpart``, you create an ``isosurface=0`` in your field using ``distTo2Dpart`` as your variable.

 .. list-table:: **Function arguments**